susestudio/studio-help/600_faq/100_general.md

 There are many advantages of using appliances over traditional software deployment methods, such as:

-* ease of use/deploy
+* ease of use/deploy,
-* smaller size
+* smaller size,
-* having a well defined software selection and configuration
+* having a well defined software selection and configuration,
-* customized to fit perfectly within a specific environment
+* customized to fit perfectly within a specific environment,
-* ease of maintenance and updates
+* ease of maintenance and updates.

 ## How much does it cost?

 [SUSE Studio Online](http://susestudio.com/ "SUSE Studio") is a free service sponsored by Novell.
-Of course you must take care of the legal stuff that will come along with the applications and the Linux system.
+Of course you must take care of the legal aspects relating to the applications and the Linux system.

 [SUSE Studio Onsite](https://www.suse.com/products/susestudio/ "SUSE Studio Onsite") is available in two different flavors based on your needs.